 Logan Street Center

-Geva Dublin is the Educational Director at our Logan Street Center in the East New York section of Brooklyn.
+Geva Dublin is a Senior Educational Director with supervisory responsibility for multiple Early Childhood Educational programs in our Friends of Crown Heights portfolio .
 Born in St. Vincent and the Grenadines, she migrated to the United States in 1989 and began her Early Education teaching career three years later in Manhattan’s affluent Upper East Side neighborhood.

 “I was in awe of the wonder and excitement that the children possessed,” she recalls, “and I knew then that this was my calling … that I wanted to work in this field that would allow me to interact with the children on a regular basis.
 This was the formative experience that fueled my passion for early education and inspired me to pursue a degree and a career in Early Childhood.”